The Repair Movement

 That wasn’t just charm.

-It was a whole way of life.
+It was a way of life.

-And slowly, without noticing, we lost more than repair shops—we lost the habit of fixing–and created a whole lot of waste.
+we lost the habit of fixing, and created a whole lot of waste.

-We Believe.
+We Believe

 Repair is both a radical act and a practical one.